Maisie Williams: 2011–2019: Breakthrough with Game of Thrones

-Critical reception

 Williams received critical praise and recognition for her portrayal of Arya in the show.
 In 2012, the second year of her professional acting career, she was submitted in the category of Outstanding Supporting Actress for the 64th Primetime Emmy Awards by HBO, but did not make the nomination shortlist.
 She was awarded both the 2012 Portal Award for Best Young Actor and the Portal Award for Best Supporting Actress – Television (at 15 years, the youngest actress to achieve this).
-In November 2013, she received the BBC Radio 1 Teen Award for Best British Actor.
-August 2014 she was presented with "Best Supporting Actress, Drama" in the EWwy Awards.
-In 2015, she was awarded the Empire Hero Award, and the Saturn Award for Best Performance by a Young Actor in a Television Series.
-In 2016 she reached the nomination short list for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
-In 2018 Williams was nominated for the Best Performance in a Show in the MTV Movie & TV Awards.
-In 2019 her performance in the final season of the drama resulted in her again receiving the Saturn Award for Best Performance by a Younger Actor in a Television Series, as well as nominations for the Best Hero and Best Fight in the MTV Movie & TV Awards and People's Choice Awards for The Female TV Star and The Drama TV Star.
-In the same year Williams achieved her second nomination for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, Daniel D'Addario from Variety said that Williams "entered the show as a child with minimal experience, but swiftly proved herself a very gifted performer...
-Millions watched her grow into her talents – and a fitting end to her very unusual journey through her first role" would be for her to win an Emmy.

-Ongoing acting career

-2012–2015: The Falling, Cyberbully and Doctor Who

 In 2012, Williams portrayed Loren Caleigh in the three part BBC supernatural thriller series The Secret of Crickley Hall.
 Williams took part in The Olympic Ticket Scalper, a Funny or Die skit.
 She also appeared in the independent film Heatstroke (2012), and the short film Up on the Roof (2013).

+In November 2013, she received the BBC Radio 1 Teen Award for Best British Actor.
+August 2014 she was presented with "Best Supporting Actress, Drama" in the EWwy Awards.
 In 2014, Williams played the lead role of Lydia in the British melodramatic coming of age mystery film drama The Falling, set in an all-girls school, for which she was awarded the London Film Critics' Circle Award for Young Performer of the Year, Evening Standard British Film Award Rising Star and the European Shooting Stars Award at the 65th Berlin International Film Festival for her role in Carol Morley's feature.
 The film premiered at the BFI London Film Festival on 11 October 2014, and was released theatrically on 24 April 2015 in the UK.
 Guy Lodge of Variety described Williams as "prodigiously gifted" and giving a "brilliantly articulated ... bristling, often spikily funny performance."
 In 2014, she also played Abbie in the Irish comedy-drama film Gold.